locaweb/ex-correios/README.md

 }
 ```

-2.1 - When the package dimensions is smaller than min dimensions accept, we'll use the default dimensions.
+2.1 - When the package dimensions is smaller than the min dimensions accepted, we'll use the min dimensions defined by the correios.

 ```elixir
 iex> package = ExCorreios.Shipping.Packages.Package.build(:package_box, package_item2)